You are either a wandering generality or a meaningful specific.

 To be successful, you need to understand that you cannot be all things to all people.
 Us marketers call this the 'everything trap'.
 Instead, you must focus on what makes your brand unique and relevant to a specific group, and then make sacrifices by excluding other potential customers that may not align with your brand's values or value proposition.

-Above the waterline, your position should pinpoint your role and relevance in the next year to two years, and should only reach spaces you can own in the near term.
+Effective positioning is like an iceberg.
+Above the waterline, your position should clearly and concisely identify your unique role and relevance in the next year or two, and it should only focus on spaces you can dominate in the near term.

 - who are we actually going to go after?